 We all know people who have been bitten by a dog and have been scared of dogs their entire life.
-They’re 40, 50, or 60 years old, and they still get scared of a chihuahua, even if it’s friendly.
+They’re 40, 50, or 60 years old and still get scared of a chihuahua, even if it’s friendly.

 And it’s very true even on micro-levels.
 If your father told you your grades aren’t good enough even though you hit 96/100 and said, “Where are the other four points?”
 That can be a traumatic experience for you as a kid.
 Decades later, when someone implies that you might NOT be good enough, it can retrigger the same trauma response you had as a kid.

 According to experts in the field, an average person has between 300 and 500 emotional traumas stored in the body or nervous system.
 It’s no surprise that people are in a state of constant stress and reactivity.

 Emotional Freedom Techniques (EFT) is a tapping technique based on the 5,000-year-old healing tradition of acupressure.
 It helps to relieve psychological and physical distress.

 By tapping on energy points in your body, you’re able to release blockages so that feelings of stress can be released from the body.

 Emotional freedom techniques can significantly help with s mental health challenges, discomfort, and cravings and increase happiness.
 EFT can also help in lowering cortisol, the body’s primary stress hormone.